 An advanced version of this sample is also included.
 In this version Nova Bonita engine is packaged in a .war file together with the approval workflow sample and a simple web application.
-This sample illustrates how simple it is to embeed Nova Bonita in a web application running in a web container (i.e Tomcat)
+This sample illustrates how simple it is to embeed Nova Bonita in a web application running in a web container (i.e Tomcat).
+See "Java Properties" chapter below for more details about Tomcat configuration for Bonita

-· Carpool sample
+• Carpool sample